EdgeNet-project/edgenet-legacy-2024/docs/tenant_registration.md

   - a **city** name
   - a **region**, or state name (not mandatory)
   - a **country** name
-- the **contact person** who is the responsible for this tenant; this is the tenant's first administrator, who is typically yourself; the information provided for this person consists of:
+- the **contact person** who is responsible for this tenant; this is the tenant's first administrator, who is typically yourself; the information provided for this person consists of:
   - a **first name** (human readable)
   - a **last name** (human readable)
   - an **e-mail address**, which should be an institutional e-mail address